semaphoreui/semaphore-docs/user-guide/tasks.md

 ![](<../.gitbook/assets/image (6).png>)

-**Deploy** type tasks allow you to specify a version of the build associated with the task.
+The **Deploy** task type allows you to specify a version of the build associated with the task.
 By default, it is the latest build version.

 ![](<../.gitbook/assets/task\_deploy (1).png>)

-When task is running, or has finished, you can see the task status and the running log.
+When the task is running, or it has finished, you can see the task status and the running log.

 ![](<../.gitbook/assets/image (7).png>)